Kuršumlija: History

 Toponyms such as Arbanaška and Đjake show an historic Albanian presence in the Toplica and Southern Morava regions (located north-east of contemporary Kosovo) before the expulsion of Albanians during 1877–78 period.

 The rural parts of Toplica valley and adjoining semi-mountainous interior were inhabited by compact Muslim Albanian population, while Serbs in those areas lived near the river mouths and mountain slopes, and both peoples inhabited other regions of the South Morava river basin.

 As in the wider Toplica region, Kuršumlija also had an Albanian majority.
 These Albanians were expelled by Serbian forces in a way that today would be characterized as ethnic cleansing.
 According to the travels of M. Rakić, There were 127 villages in the Kuršumlija district, with Kuršumlija being the only town.
 After the Serbo-Ottoman war in 1878, the town remained completely vacant, and the Muslims who left the region were Albanians.
 It is estimated that approximately 17,604 Albanians left the Kuršumlija district during this time.

 In 1878, Kuršumlija became a part of the Principality of Serbia, which in 1882 became the Kingdom of Serbia.
 From 1929 to 1941, Kuršumlija was part of the Morava Banovina of the Kingdom of Yugoslavia.

 1999 NATO bombing

 Kuršumlija was bombed on multiple occasions during the 1999 NATO bombing of Yugoslavia.
 The Yugoslav army barracks were struck by NATO bombs on 24 March 1999, after which nine officers and two soldiers were killed.
 A total of 41 soldiers were injured in the same bombing that night.
 On 12 April 1999, six civilians were killed in Merdare from NATO airstrikes on the border of Kuršumlija and Podujevo.

-Settlements
+Villages

 Aside from the town of Kuršumlija, the following villages comprise the municipality of Kuršumlija: